Cliff McNish - AIM High Writing

 Years 3-4

-This day offers enormous fun for younger children while at the same time sharpening their descriptive skills.
 Initially Cliff talks about the rescue dogs he has worked with.
-This is followed by a session where children draw and write about their own special puppy.
+This is followed by a session where children draw and create their very own special puppy with its unique personality, likes/dislikes, tastes and friendships.
+All students are given a chance to share, read out their work and talk about their puppy.

 Year 5 and 6